 The loss of estrogen and testosterone during menopause are often the culprits behind lower sex drive during menopause.
 But there are a few other reasons, too.
-Certain medications have side effects that include a decreased sexual desire.
+Certain medications have side effects that include decreased sexual desire.
 Other menopause symptoms can get in the way of your sex life.
-Everything from hot flashes, to sleeplessness, to vaginal dryness can take a toll on our bodies, making sex feel like a lower priority.
+Everything from hot flashes to sleeplessness, to vaginal dryness, can take a toll on our bodies, making sex feel like a lower priority.
 The pain caused by vaginal dryness alone can make sex incredibly challenging.
 Finally, depression and mood swings factor in too, and both can lead to a decreased interest in sex.

 3. Is it possible to increase my sex drive during menopause?

 Yes.
 First, see your doctor to rule out any underlying causes of decreased sexual desire, such as a thyroid issue or side effects of a medication.
 It’s important to get to the root of your decreased desire.
 Has sex become painful, or have you simply lost interest?
 Do have more trouble feeling arousal, reaching orgasm, or both?